chinmayaj88/clean_architecture_ecommerce_backend/docs/architecture/02-clean-architecture.md

 ## Introduction

-This project follows **Clean Architecture** principles, also known as **Hexagonal Architecture** or **Ports and Adapters**.
-The architecture ensures that business logic remains independent of frameworks, databases, and external services.
+I used **Clean Architecture** (also called Hexagonal Architecture or Ports and Adapters) to keep business logic independent from frameworks, databases, and external services.

-### Core Principle
+### The Main Rule

-> **Dependency Rule**: Dependencies point inward.
-Outer layers depend on inner layers, but inner layers never depend on outer layers.
+> **Dependencies point inward**: Outer layers depend on inner layers, but inner layers never depend on outer layers.

 ---